-- So that all lots front on a town or private road in accordance with the standards of Section 302 except that the Development Review Board may waive or modify this requirement to: - To respond to natural or built features on the site - To allow for shared driveways - On lots intended for farming, forestry or conservation purposes - 2.
+- 1. So that all lots front on a town or private road except that the Development Review Board may waive or modify this requirement to: - To respond to natural or built features on the site - To allow for shared driveways - On lots intended for farming, forestry or conservation purposes - 2.
 To minimize the number of lots with frontage on more than one road. - 3.
 So that lot dimensions meet the minimum standards for the zoning district. - 4.
 So that lot lines form simple, regular geometric shapes, except that the Development Review Board may waive or modify this requirement to respond to natural or built features on the site or to allow for shared driveways. - 5.
 So that the lot ratio (width-to-depth or depth-to-width) does not exceed 1:4, except that the Development Review Board may waive or modify this requirement to respond to the site's topography and natural features.

-610. Subdivisions, Building Envelopes:
+611. Subdivisions, Building Envelopes: